Rohini-232/Java-Code-Snippets/README.md

 35. Implement a program to print Diamond Pattern
 36. Implement a program to print Half Pyramid Pattern
 37. Implement a program to find smallest element in array
+38. Implement a program to find maximum of subarray